UMKC-BigDataLab/RichRDF/README.md

 RichRDF is a web-based tool that works on enriching the existing Food, Energy, and Water (FEW) datasets with semantically related facts and images.
 </br></br>

+# Publications
+Mohamed Gharibi, Praveen Rao, Nouf Alrasheeh.
+"RichRDF: A Tool for Enriching Food, Energy, and Water Datasets with Semantically Related Facts and Images."
+To appear in the 17th International Semantic Web Conference (ISWC 2018), pages 1-4, Monterrey, CA. (demo)

 [A video to show how RichRDF works](https://youtu.be/vyHgh4LgKCo/)

 </br>